Blowout preventer: Ram blowout preventer

 Blowout preventer diagram showing different types of rams. (a) blind ram (b) pipe ram and (c) shear ram.

 The ram BOP was invented by James Smither Abercrombie and Harry S. Cameron in 1922, and was brought to market in 1924 by Cameron Iron Works.

-A ram-type BOP is similar in operation to a gate valve, but uses a pair of opposing steel plungers, rams.
+A ram-type BOP is similar in operation to a gate valve, but uses a pair of opposing steel plungers; the rams.
 The rams extend toward the center of the wellbore to restrict flow or retract open in order to permit flow.
 The inner and top faces of the rams are fitted with packers (elastomeric seals) that press against each other, against the wellbore, and around tubing running through the wellbore.
 Outlets at the sides of the BOP housing (body) are used for connection to choke and kill lines or valves.

 Rams, or ram blocks, are of four common types: pipe, blind, shear, and blind shear.

 Pipe rams close around a drill pipe, restricting flow in the annulus (ring-shaped space between concentric objects) between the outside of the drill pipe and the wellbore, but do not obstruct flow within the drill pipe.
 Variable-bore pipe rams can accommodate tubing in a wider range of outside diameters than standard pipe rams, but typically with some loss of pressure capacity and longevity.
 A pipe ram should not be closed if there is no pipe in the hole.

 Blind rams (also known as sealing rams), which have no openings for tubing, can close off the well when the well does not contain a drill string or other tubing, and seal it.

 Patent Drawing of a Varco Shaffer Ram BOP Stack.
 A shear ram BOP has cut the drillstring and a pipe ram has hung it off.